OPA High school SCHOLARSHIP

 High School Scholarship Program Application

-The competition is open to all high school juniors and seniors living in Oregon and SW Washington and will award $1000 to a student who shows creative and technical excellence in the field of ceramics.
-It offers the highest juried candidate a $1000 scholarship for their entry into post-secondary education.
+The competition is open to all high school juniors and seniors living in Oregon and SW Washington and will award two $500 awards to two students who shows creative and technical excellence in the field of ceramics.
+It offers the highest juried candidates will receive a $500 scholarship for their entry into post-secondary education.
 The scholarship is awarded during a ceremony at the OPA Ceramic Showcase each spring, the all-clay show that OPA sponsors every spring at the Oregon Convention Center.
 The scholarship funds will be held in trust and paid directly to the college entered by the student.
 We recommend that students with exceptional imagination and technical skill enter this competition.

 Entries may be either utilitarian or decorative objects made of clay.
 Only one entry per student.
 Application deadline is in March of each year.

 Students and teachers are to physically bring scholarship entries to the Oregon Convention Center 777 NE Martin Luther King Jr Blvd, Portland, OR 97232 on Wednesday, April 26th, and Thursday, April 27th, from Noon to 4 pm.
 Pieces need to be dropped off at the Gallery Booth.